CefasRepRes/QGIS_Training_Cefas/Module_4_Coordinate_Reference_Systems/instructions.md

 ![](https://user-images.githubusercontent.com/47147296/92701740-4344d200-f348-11ea-8e84-56981146de18.png)

-Once you have successfully reprojected your layer to BNG, in the layer information (**Properties > Information**) you will then see that this layer is using meters as the unit of measurements, as opposed to degrees used in a GCS.
+Once you have successfully reprojected your layer to BNG, in the layer information (**Properties > Information**) you will then see that this layer is using metres as the unit of measurements, as opposed to degrees used in a GCS.
 BNG also measures latitude as Northing and longitude as Easting, so we will need to add these coordinates to the attribute table.

 #### 3. Open attribute table and enable editing